 The District's basic services are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 The governmental fund statements provide a detailed short-term view of the District's general government operations and the basic services it provides.
-The analysis of governmental funds begins on page 8 of these statements.
-The General and Debt Service Fund revenues for the fiscal year were more than the amount budgeted by \$510,272 and the total expenditures were \$979,521 more than the amounts budgeted.
-The majority of expenditures were less than the amounts budgeted for the fifteenth consecutive year.
+The analysis of governmental funds begins on page 10 of these statements.
+The General and Debt Service Fund revenues for the fiscal year were less than the amount budgeted by \$280,309 and the total expenditures were \$802,559 less than the amounts budgeted.
+The majority of expenditures were less than the amounts budgeted for the sixteenth consecutive year.
 This was due to a concerted effort by the Trustees, the Chief and the Board of Directors to reduce expenditures in order to preserve the cash reserves for the current economic period.

-During the year ended June 30, 2021 the District responded to 5,184 requests for assistance, of which 2,067 of the requests were Fire runs and 3,117 were EMS runs (2,179 attributed to ALS (Advanced Life Support and 938 to BLS (Basic Life Support).
+During the year ended June 30, 2022, the District responded to 9845 requests for assistance, of which 2397 of the requests were Fire runs and 7448 were EMS runs (3265 attributed to ALS (Advanced Life Support) and 1256 to BLS (Basic Life Support).
 The safety needs of our growing community continue to be met especially during the ongoing COVID-19 pandemic.

-The District increased the 2020 property tax rate from ten cents (\$.10) to seventeen cents (\$.17) per hundred dollars (\$100) levied on both real and personal property.
+The District set the 2021 property tax rate at seventeen cents (\$.17) per hundred dollars (\$100) levied on both real and personal property.
 The District is legally prohibited from assessing a rate, which is higher than twenty (\$.20) cents per hundred dollars of valuation.
-The increase offsets the additional operational expenses incurred by the District adding EMS services and increased run volumes.
-The District has two stations that are staffed on a 24-hour basis.
-The total cost including benefits to staff a station with career firefighters, paramedics, and EMTs is approximately \$1,888,410 per year.
-Staff includes fulltime personnel of 27 Fire and 19 EMS with 19 volunteers and 2 non-emergency employees.
+This is the same rate levied for the 2020 property tax rate.
+The District has two stations that are staffed on a 24-hour basis with both Fire and EMS personnel and one station that is staffed on a 24-hour basis with EMS personnel.
+The total cost including benefits to staff a station with career firefighters, paramedics, and EMTs is approximately \$1,981,826 per year.
+Staff includes fulltime personnel of 26 Fire and 19 EMS with 17 volunteers and 2 non-emergency employees.

 The District has only four (4) stations, and yet is responsible for protecting an area that is approximately the size of the City of Louisville, before the merger of city and county governments.
-Our average incident response time was 6:39 during the year ended June 30, 2021 (4:04 for Fire, 7:31 for EMS in District and 10:45 Countywide).
+Our average incident response time was 6:93 during the year ended June 30, 2022 (4:21 for Fire, 7:21 for EMS in District and 9:42 Countywide).
 For response purposes, the suburban fire districts and EMS basically operate as one department so that the closest staffed unit will respond to a call for help even if the call is outside its district boundary.
 The District also continues to respond to water rescue and medical needs in the Parklands recreational area.